trevor-crypto/substrate-api-client/tutorials/README.md

 In order to use the `Decode::decode` function we need to add the `Parity`'s `Codec` crate as a dependency to the `Cargo.toml`.
 This is a basic Rust thing, and shall be left as an exercise to the reader.

 This concludes this little tutorial.
-We went through important features of the `substrate-api-client`, namely creating extrinsics for custom runtime modules, reading storage values and decoding custom storage values.
-However, there are more features to our substrate api client such as predefined extrinsics for the `srml-contract` module, examples on how to listen to runtime `events` and more.
+We went through important features of the `substrate-api-client`, namely creating extrinsics for custom runtime pallets, reading storage values and decoding custom storage values.
+However, there are more features to our substrate api client such as predefined extrinsics for the `srml-contract` pallet, examples on how to listen to runtime `events` and more.
 The full code for this tutorial is found in the tutorials folder of the [substrate-api-client](https://github.com/scs/substrate-api-client).